 Essential features of the B2B marketplaces:

-In a B2B marketplace, big companies sell products to other small businesses.
+In a B2B trading platform or marketplace, big companies sell products to other small businesses.
 Hence, some essential features are required in a B2B marketplace for the smooth functioning of businesses.
 These are:

 - Customized Pricing, Payment integration, and ordering options